Home Network Monitoring (A Complete Guide)

 home network system glass wire

-There are many other free software available for network monitoring a single computer.
-Each software comes with a different set of features that may be of interest.
+Many other free software is available for network monitoring on a single computer.
+Each software comes with a different set of features that may be interesting.
 You can try and test different software and then choose the optimal one.

 Performing Network Monitoring On Multiple Computers

-To perform network monitoring on multiple computers, a bit complex setup is required.
+A bit complex setup is required to perform network monitoring on multiple computers.
 You require to add two main components to the setup of the network you desire to monitor:

-2. A network apparatus which has port mirroring abilities for sending a document of the entire network traffic to the monitoring computer.
+• A network apparatus with port mirroring abilities for sending a document of the entire network traffic to the monitoring computer.

-Now, lets get your home network monitoring setup operating.
+Now, lets get your home network monitoring set up and operating.
 Follow the steps below:

 Picking A Monitoring Computer And Installing Tools